-It is a treatment for several different types of cancer.
+Cyclophosphamide (pronounced sigh-clo-fos-fah-mide) is a type of chemotherapy.
+It is a treatment for a number of different types of cancer.

-How it works
+How cyclophosphamide works

-How you have it
+How you have cyclophosphamide

-Drugs into your bloodstream
+Into your bloodstream

-You should take the right dose; no more, no less.
+You should take the right dose, not more or less.

-When you have it
+When you have cyclophosphamide

 You have cyclophosphamide as cycles of treatment.
 Your plan depends on the type of cancer you have.
 And whether you’re having cyclophosphamide on its own or with other chemotherapy drugs.